How to Differentiate Your Destination by Creating an Easter Guide

 Create Your Own Easter Eggs

-Take a page from video game makers by adding "Easter eggs" to your trails.
+Take a page from video game makers by adding "Easter eggs" to your tourism trails.
 Easter eggs are secret features hidden in video games.
 You can put this fun spin on your guide by creating a side game, for example, hide golden bunnies along the route and have participants take a photo with them and use a hashtag to enter a contest and win prizes.

 Our Favorite Easter & Spring Break Guides on Seeker